Chapter 2 : I Don't Handle Rejection Very Well

 “Severus, is that true?”
 Dumbledore asked quietly.
 “Did you really endanger the life of a student?”

-The clues started adding up in my head.
+The clues started making sense in my head.

 I knew that Wolfsbane potion made werewolves safe.
 I knew it was the full moon.
 Sirius had answered the door, presumably Remus had contacted him when he hadn't been given his potion, and Sirius had come to make sure he didn't do anything dangerous.

-Dumbledore was still staring at Snape, who started to look guilty.
+Dumbledore was still staring at Snape, who started to look shifty.

 “She acts too much like her father,” he hissed.
 “She needs knocking down a few pegs.”

-“You forget that James saved your life,” Dumbledore said quietly, and Snape flushed.
+“You forget that James saved your life,” Dumbledore said quietly, and Snape flushed a horrible colour.
 “I'm sorry Severus.
 I cannot have you putting my students in danger.
-I'm going to have to let you go.”
+I'm going to have to suspend you.”

 Snape turned on his heel, glared at me, and stormed out.